Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Results

+To implement the truncated Gaussian series priors from Example \ref{Ex:DirichLapl}, we numerically compute the first $J_n\simeq n^{d/(2\alpha+2+d)}$ Dirichlet--Laplacian eigenpairs via finite element methods; see Figures~\ref{Fig:Eigenfuns} and \ref{Fig:Eigenvals}.
+Identifying the functional parameter $F$ in \eqref{Eq:Param} with the vector of coefficients $\mathbf{F} := [F_1,\dots,F_{J_n}]$, where $F_j:=\langle F,e_j\rangle_2$, the~prior then corresponds to

-While the prior is Gaussian, the nonlinearity of the map $f\mapsto G(f)$ implies that the posterior distribution is generally non-Gaussian and not available in closed form.
-For Gaussian priors, specific MCMC algorithms have been developed to (approximately) sample from the posterior distribution, including the preconditioned Crank-Nicholson (pCN) method \cite{CRSW13}.
-In the present setting, the pCN algorithm generates a Markov chain $(\vartheta_h)_{h\ge1}$ with invariant measure equal to the posterior distribution of $F|\{(Y_i,X_i)\}_{i=1}^n$, starting from an initialisation point $\vartheta_0$ and then, for $h\ge0$, repeating the following steps: \begin{enumerate} \item Draw a prior sample $\xi\sim\Pi(\cdot)$ and for $\delta>0$ define the proposal $p := \sqrt{1-2\delta}\vartheta_h + \sqrt{2\delta}\xi$;
+While the employed prior is Gaussian, the~nonlinearity of the forward map $f\mapsto G(f)$ implies that the log-likelihood $l_n(f)$ in \eqref{Eq:LogLik} depends nonlinearly on $f$.
+The~resulting posterior distribution is therefore generally non-Gaussian and not available in closed form.
+We then resort to MCMC sampling via the pCN algorithm~\cite{CRSW13}, which is a specific instance of the random-walk Metropolis--Hastings method for Gaussian priors that is known to be robust to the discretisation dimension.
+In~the present setting, we employ the pCN algorithm to generate an $\R^{J_n}$-valued Markov chain $(\mathbf{F}_h)_{h\ge1}$ with invariant measure equal to the posterior distribution, starting from an initialisation point $\mathbf{F}_0$ and then, for~$h=0,1,2,\dots$, repeating the following~steps: \begin{enumerate} \item Draw a prior sample $\xi\sim N(0,\Lambda_n)$, where $\Lambda_n$ is as in \eqref{Eq:DiscrPrior}, and~for $\delta>0$ define the proposal $p := \sqrt{1-2\delta}\mathbf{F}_h + \sqrt{2\delta}\xi$;

 \item Set